 Each seat has a specific responsibility in the canoe.
 Everyone must work together as a team and crew to be successful.
 It is important to know the role of EVERY seat!
 Watch this for good descriptions: https://www.youtube.com/watch?v=KLNJvnjvknE

-Seat 1: The Stroke: This is the pace setter position in the canoe.
-The stroke must be a strong paddler with a good sense of rhythm, timing, and be able to feel the canoe in the water.
-The stroke must know when to blend with the crew by increasing the stroke rate, increase or decrease the length of the stroke as conditions change, or when to add power within the stroke.
 All paddlers must follow seat #1 , so it is very important that the stroke knows and blends with the entire crew!
-This can be a very challenging and lonely seat and requires self-motivation and the ability to remain focused.
+The Steers may call on this seat to a Ka hi, a sideways stroke to the left, for a powerful turn.
+This seat can be a very challenging and requires self-motivation and the ability to remain focused.
 This seat is also partly responsible for informing the steers of possible obstacles!
 Other than that, seat 1 is quiet.

-Seat 2: This person is extremely important for whole crew timing!
-They must mirror the timing, power and technique of the person in seat 1 perfectly.
-They are the main support and encouragement for seat #1.
-The 1, 2 combination is the foundation on which the canoes performance is built.
-At times seat 2 will be required to assist in turning the canoe using a Kahi.
+At times seat 2 will be required to assist in turning the canoe using a Ka hi, only if the Steers requests it.
 Since seat 1 and 2 work as a pair, words of encouragement between 1 and 2 are good.
 Seat 2 may have to relay commands from the steers and seat 3 if seat 1 cannot hear them.
 Other than that, seats 1 and 2 are very quiet.
-Seat 2 (depending on which canoe you are in) may also be responsible for leaning on the i'ako when canoe is stopped to prevent a huli.
+Seat 2 also be responsible for leaning or 'guarding' the i'ako when canoe is stopped to prevent a huli.

-Seat 4: is in a good position to bail and keep the boat dry.
-They mirror the paddle timing and power of seat #2.
+This seat mirrors the paddle timing and power of seat #2.
 Seat 4 is a quiet seat.
-Seat 4 also is responsible for leaning on the i'ako when canoe is stopped to ensure it doesn't huli (flip)
+Seat 4 also is responsible for leaning on the i'ako when the canoe is stopped to ensure it doesn't huli (flip).
+Seat 3 & 4 typically is where water may hold if wave water gets into the boat.
+Either of these seats could call "Seat # _ out" and start to hand bail.

-Seat: 6: The Steers: This seat is usually your most experienced paddler.
+This seat is usually your most experienced paddler.
 The steersman is the Captain and leader of the canoe.
-This position controls the entire crew, and only this person should be heard talking while paddling unless the steers asks seat 3 to make the calls.
+This position controls the entire crew, and only this person should be heard talking while paddling except seat 3 who makes the calls.
 The steersman is responsible for the safety and health of the canoe as well as the safety of the crew in our ever changing conditions.
-The steersman will call out rate change or timing to keep everyone in sync with each other.
+The Steersman will call out rate change or timing to keep everyone in sync with each other.
 They inspire their crew and oversee the coaching needed, in a positive tone, to help the boat glide and paddlers to improve.
+To be a Steers one must follow the protocol to becoming a Support and finally an Approved Steers.
+(See Resource Menu for Steers Definition.

 *Unity!!!
 These six seats must work together in harmony on timing, changes and power to achieve the ultimate goal, “the glide or sweet spot”.
 This makes the canoe easy to paddle in all water conditions.